 The baseline assumptions will be adjusted from program year one to program year two.
 This adjustment will take into account standard building practices in order to estimate savings more accurately.

+The following are acceptable methods for determining baseline conditions when verification by direct inspection is not possible as may occur in a rebate program where customers submit an application and equipment receipts only after installing efficient lighting equipment, or for a retroactive project as allowed by Act 129.
+In order of preference:

+Examination of replaced lighting equipment that is still on site waiting to be recycled or otherwise disposed of.

+Examination of replacement lamp and ballast inventories where the customer has replacement equipment for the retrofitted fixtures in stock.
+The inventory must be under the control of the customer or customer’s agent.

+Interviews with and written statements from customers, facility managers, building engineers or others with firsthand knowledge about purchasing and operating practices at the affected site(s) identifying the lamp and ballast configuration(s) of the baseline condition.

+Interviews with and written statements from the project’s lighting contractor or the customer’s project coordinator identifying the lamp and ballast configuration(s) of the baseline equipment

 Program Year One

 For new construction and building additions (not comprehensive retrofit projects), savings are calculated using assumptions that presume a decision to upgrade the lighting system from a baseline industry standard system, defined as the most efficient T-12 lamp and magnetic ballast.

-For retrofit projects, the most efficient T12 lamp and magnetic ballast fixture serves as the baseline for most T8 fixture installations.
-Where T5 and T8 fixtures replace HID fixtures, 250 watt or greater T12 fluorescent fixtures, or 250 watt or greater incandescent fixtures, savings are calculated referencing pre-existing connected lighting load.
+For retrofit projects, the most efficient T12 fixture, with a magnetic ballast and the same number of bulbs as the retrofit fixture, serves as the baseline for most T8 fixture installations.
+Where T5 and T8 fixtures replace HID fixtures, ≥250 watt T12 fluorescent fixtures, or ≥ 250 watt incandescent fixtures, savings are calculated referencing pre-existing connected lighting load.

 Program Year Two

-For new construction and facility renovation projects, savings are calculated as described in Section 6.2.6.1 below.
+For new construction and facility renovation projects, savings are calculated as described in Section 3.2.7, New Construction and Building Additions .

-For retrofit projects, the calculation method described below in Section 6.2.6.3 and Section 6.2.6.4 will be followed.
+For retrofit projects, select the appropriate method from Section 3.2.7, Calculation Method Descriptions By Project Classification.

 Detailed Inventory Form